Rinnegan-Madara/Whistleblower-DAPP/README.md

 # Whistleblower-DAPP

-An Ethereum based DAPP for that allowes whistleblowers to share their accounts of events anonymously.
+An Ethereum based DAPP for that allowes whistleblowers to share information anonymously.

 ## My First DAPP!
 (Also my first non-trivial github repo)